B1Z0N/iahr/README.md

      **NB**: the chat could be detected automatically if you write in it(the easiest way)

   4. like previous one, but all non-admin commands: `.allowchat`

+  5. allow all chats to run a command `.allowchat * help`

 * `banusr` - just a mirrored function to `allowusr`